-A minor alarm exists when one of the clock references is lost, or upon the activation of one, but not both, of the alarm inputs.
+A minor alarm exists when one of the clock references is lost, or on the activation of one of the alarm inputs.

-When only one clock reference is being used, the MINOR ALARM indicator is on constantly, unless header H7 is set to the A-B position.
+When only one clock reference is being used, the MINOR ALARM indicator is on constantly, unless header H7 is set to the A position.